zenpoet88/uva-cs-auth-workflow-openstack/README.md

 ## Setup:

-In the openstack project you'll be using for the Moodle workfloe, you'll need to allocate a node on which to run the deployment and provisioning.
+In the openstack project you'll be using for the Moodle workflow, you'll need to allocate a node on which to run the deployment and provisioning.
 To do this do the following:

 * Currently, we have created a new network in openstack (`green-network`), and a new subnet